ycrc/ycrc.github.io/docs/clusters-at-yale/access/index.md

 * Once we have your public key you can connect with `ssh netid@clustername.hpc.yale.edu`

-* Login Node addresses and other useful info can be found on [the clusters page](/clusters-at-yale/clusters)
+* Login node addresses and other useful info can be found on [the clusters page](/clusters-at-yale/clusters)

 * To use graphical programs on the clusters, please see our guides on [X11 Forwarding](x11) and [VNC](vnc)